teocci/amazon/README.md

-amazon
+Amazon
 ======

-This repository contains codes which use various Amazon apis, technologies and tools.
+This repository contains codes which use various apis, technologies and tools of Amazon.